foreverphoenix/the-phoenix-flavour/content/embers/module-1/lesson-3.md

 - Press **CTRL + S** to save your changes.

 This is a pretty minor change and of course I can revert it anytime.
 However, I am forgetful so I also switch to the **Notes** tab in MO2 and leave a quick reminder for myself (see screenshot below).
 If in the future I should install RaceMenu after all, I will (hopefully) check my notes on SSE Engine Fixes and disable the precache killer again.

-I put the note into the line at the top which is what is displayed in the **Notes** column in the mod order.
-If I had changed more, I would have edited the larger space below.

 ![Engine Fixes Note](/Pictures/embers/module-1/engine-fixes-note.png)